Last Updated on April 5, 2021 by queenie mak

 2. Packing Cubes

-Part of my travelling essentials list always includes packing cubes.
+Part of my travelling essentials list always includes the small packing cubes.
 I only discovered it not too long ago actually because I was reluctant to try them out since I didn’t want another item in my bag (sticking to my minimalist principles).
 But it has become one of my best travel items that I cannot live without!

 The packing cubes are made of a light-weight fabric and a mesh cover.
 I roll all of my clothes into two small packing cubes for my backpacking trips.
 The packing cubes are especially helpful if you have a top-load backpack.
 It is easy just to throw everything in a backpack but a pain in the butt when you need an item, and it is at the bottom of your bag.
 Then you have to take everything out and re-roll everything back in.
 With the packing cubes, you can just take out the cubes, find what you are looking for, and put them back in.
 Easy peasy!